Aiguasol/auroral-node-helm-chart/README.md

 Helm chart for auroral node <https://github.com/AuroralH2020/auroral-node>

-This chart is valid only for <https://github.com/AuroralH2020/auroral-gateway>.
-A new release of the auroral-node is written in JS is available in <https://github.com/AuroralH2020/auroral-gateway-js> and its chart is in the roadmap.
+The manifests for the gateway is valid only for <https://github.com/AuroralH2020/auroral-gateway>.
+A new release of the auroral-node-gateway, written in JS, is available in <https://github.com/AuroralH2020/auroral-gateway-js>.
+An update of the chart is in the roadmap.

 ## Getting started